Friday, February 3, 2017 | Morocco – Agadir-Ida ou Tanane, Agadir | Petra

 Some 70 kilometers we’re on our way and finally stop for today at Imsouane, a surfer’s oasis.
 We enjoy spicy vegetarian Tajine and mint tea in the warm sun viewing the ocean and the sporty surfers – convincing reasons for staying here.
 In our guidebook the location is described as boring and spoiled, not worth an excursion.
 We feel it different.
 We like the area with beach cafés and surfer shops (we simply fade out the oversized mast).
 On our search for a good place for the night we get an ultimate perfect tip from a nice guy passing by.
 Some meters outside the village, a path on the left of the main road leads right to the cliffs.
 Some other trucks and caravans with suitable wheels are there already and it’s pretty cool there, he says.

 He is absolutely right, it’s really cool.
 Some vehicles are spread in the middle of a landscape of sand, stone and green.
-We just parked our truck on a suitable plateau when we get visit from a woman.
+We just parked our truck on a suitable plateau when all of a suddena woman appears in a distance.
 She is dressed in bright colors and her face is beaming with joy.
 For sure she will ask for shoes or clothing, we think for a second by ourselves.
-But again we’re completely wrong.
+But again we completely deceive ourselves.

 A fantastic location for the night

 In fact she gives a a warm welcome and shakes hands with us.
 She slaps my back and obviously is happy to meet us as if we were knowing each other for years.
 She accompanies us some meters on our walk and after a while waves goodbye when she leaves to go for the village.